Universal monodromic tilting sheaves: Introduction

-Constructing indecomposable tilting sheaves is harder in the universal setting.
-We define $\Xi \coloneqq \Av_{(B)!} \chi$ as the sheaf that corepresents certain vanishing cycles.
-By calculating that $\Hom(\Xi, \nabla_w)$ and $\Hom(\Delta_w, \Xi)$ are free right $R$-modules concentrated in degree 0, we will deduce that $\Xi$ admits universal standard and costandard filtrations.
+Constructing tilting sheaves is harder in the universal setting.
+We define $\Xi \coloneqq \Av_{(B)!} \chi_Y$ by averaging the Whittaker sheaf as in \cite{IY, LNY}.
+We will show that $\Xi$ admits a standard filtration by a vanishing cycles calculation, and a costandard filtration by using the longest Weyl group element.